 02 of 10

-The big difference is that Evan Williams has a lighter profile.
-It is a good mixer that can work very well in simple whiskey highballs and for around $15, it's surprisingly smooth.
+Many people compare Evan Williams Black Label to Jack Daniel's.
+Though the bottle design is similar, there is a difference between bourbon and Tennessee whiskey.
+The most notable in this comparison is that Evan Williams has a lighter profile.
+It is a reliable mixer that can work very well in simple whiskey highballs, and for around $15, it's surprisingly smooth.
 While this 86-proof whiskey may not be your first choice, it can grow on you.

 03 of 10

 Four Roses produces some very nice bourbons.
 Most are quite pricey, but the portfolio's hidden gem of frugality is the standard Four Roses Bourbon, otherwise known as "Yellow Label."
 At right around $20 a bottle, it's a great value bourbon that you'll want to mix into highballs like the John Collins.
 At the least, serve it on the rocks to soften it a bit.
 That's a good rule of thumb for almost any bargain whiskey, so don't hold that advice against this 80-proof bottle.